 Conveyancing is the transfer of the legal title of a house from one person to another.
-There are normally two stages to this – the first being the exchange of contracts, the point at which the terms of the deal are fixed, and the second being the completion, where the legal title passes.
+There are two key stages to this – the first being the exchange of contracts, the point at which the terms of the deal are fixed, and the second being the completion, where the legal title passes.

 As with many things in the legal world, the conveyancing system has a process that has to be adhered to.

-How to choose a conveyancer: your free guide
+How to choose your conveyancer

 Once an offer has been accepted, the seller’s solicitor will draft the contract.
 The contract will outline the conditions of sale, the terms of the deal including the price and any particulars that need to be kept in mind.
 At the same time, the seller will provide a lot of information about the property and the seller’s solicitor will check and then provide details of the seller’s legal title to the property.